Insights & Resources

 A single at-fault accident or a lawsuit from a slip on your property can blow past your home or auto liability limits in a hurry.
 A personal umbrella policy adds $1 million or more in extra protection for roughly what you spend on coffee each month.
 Here is how it works, what it costs, and who in Ontario should seriously consider one.

-Vehicle Ownership and Insurance in Ontario: Why Registration Matters for Your Coverage
+Vehicle Ownership and Insurance in Ontario: Why Registration Matters

 Your vehicle registration and insurance policy must align — or your claim could be denied.
 Here's what every Ontario driver needs to know about ownership, registration, and keeping your coverage valid.